diegorad/MiniLab_3_Relative/README.md

      		chmod 755 MiniLab_3_AbsToRelTranslator
      		```
      	- From now on it can be executed by double clicking on it

+     	Refer to [Apple's terminal user guide](https://support.apple.com/guide/terminal/make-a-file-executable-apdd100908f-06b3-4e63-8a87-32e71241bab4/mac) for more info about this.

     1) **Running it from python**